MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machine-resources.md

 ## Add a network interface

 > [!NOTE]
-> Adding a network interface with static IP after the VM is provisioned is not supported.
+> After you add a network interface to a provisioned VM on a static logical network, you can configure the desired static IP within the VM to ensure accurate static IP settings.

 Follow these steps in Azure portal of your Azure Local.